kkdey/ecostructure/README.md

 ### Questions?

 For any queries or concerns related to the software, you can open an issue [here](https://github.com/kkdey/ecostructure/issues).
-Or you can contact the package developer Kushal Dey at : *kshldey@gmail.com* or Alex White :
+Or you can contact us.
+Kushal Dey - *kshldey@gmail.com* or Alex White - *aewhite100@gmail.com*.

-*aewhite100@gmail.com*.
+We thank our mentors Prof. Matthew Stephens and Prof. Trevor Price for helpful suggestions and discussions.

 You are also most welcome to contribute to **ecostructure** !!